The last photo of the large fig that was eliminated today. Many pedestrians found shade and rest underneath its large branches.

 For Balmain a detailed map using side-streets has been prepared offering a tour of the suburb.
 Another route from Dee Why to the city through Manly shows some very good ways to avoid the main roads.

-MNLY trialled it and made a route using some of the
+MNLY trialled it and made a route using some of the cycle paths of Manly.
+Bikely proved to be very user-friendly.

-routes to the city have been mapped for Manly but are quite unsuitable as they just follow major traffic roads without cycle paths.
+At present two other routes to the city have been mapped for Manly but are quite unsuitable as they just follow major traffic roads without cycle paths.
 Roads without cycle paths are dangerous and toxic.
 Without a place on the roads cyclists really have no rights and are risking their health and lives.

 Bikely has great potential for Manly.
 Anyone who joins it can add their own routes using back streets combined with bikeways and public transport such as ferries.
 The quality of the routes depends on the input from users.